phpmind/Successful-Algorithmic-Trading/README.md

-The book <Successful Algorithmic Trading> and its source code
+The book <Successful Algorithmic Trading> and its source code.